Sereni/Simply-Love-SM5-Vertical/README.md

 This theme is based on [quietly-turning's Simply-Love-SM5](https://github.com/quietly-turning/Simply-Love-SM5) and the readme assumes you are familiar with it.
 If not, check out the original repo.

 The theme is currently in alpha, and does not have released versions.
+To install:
+1. Download/clone the repository
+1. Add the contents to your Themes/ folder
+1. In your Preferences.ini file, find the following lines and set them to your monitor specs (example values for 1080p below).
+If you skip this step, Stepmania will not recognize the portrait orientation of the monitor, and everything will look off.
+    * `DisplayAspectRatio=0.562500`
+    * `DisplayHeight=1920`
+    * There's also a `DisplayWidth` setting, but it will be ignored
-To install, download/clone the repository, add the contents to your Themes/ folder, then switch to the theme in Stepmania options.
+1. Switch to the theme in Stepmania options

 ## Limitations compared to Simply Love